Tips, Hacks, And Tricks To Make Your Netflix Experience More Epic

-Netflix is by far the most enjoyable time sucks available, and many people probably couldn’t live without it.
+Netflix is, by far, the most enjoyable time suck available, and many people probably couldn’t live without it.
 As hard as it might be to believe, there are things you could be doing to make your Netflix experience even more epic than it is now.

 Find Exactly What You Want

-What’s On Netflix– also known as the Netflix Bible – offers a neat little trick you can use to find exactly what you want to watch on Netflix.
-As an added bonus, this cool little trick words regardless of what region you are watching Netflix in.
-According to the site you just need to slap the appropriate category code to the end of the Netflix URL as you are browsing categories.
+What’s On Netflix – also known as the Netflix Bible – offers a neat little trick you can use to find exactly what you want to watch on Netflix.
+As an added bonus, this cool little trick works regardless of what region you are watching Netflix in.
+According to the site, you just need to slap the appropriate category code to the end of the Netflix URL as you are browsing categories.

-If you are searching for Military Action and Adventure, for example, you put the code 2125 on the end of your Netflix URL and it will pull it up for you.
+If you are searching for military action and adventure, for example, you put the code 2125 on the end of your Netflix URL and it will pull it up for you.
 What’s On Netflix has three pages of category codes that go far beyond the categories that normally come up when you log into your Netflix account.

 Know When Something is Leaving You